 Lindsay responded: “She says please!
 She wants to make them asap!”

-So how could I not share these crazy good crackers with you?
+So how could I not share these crazy good Lemon Rosemary Flatbread Crackers with you?
 I made another batch today for some company we’re having next week (they keep very well) and Scott shot a few pics of the process, as well as the results.

 They’re not difficult, especially if you have a stand mixer.
 I let the dough hook do all the kneading work.
 Then it’s hands-off time while the dough rises.
 You want the dough to double in size which takes anywhere from 45-60 minutes, depending on how warm your kitchen is.
 I read a fun tip recently on how to know when it’s double in size – take a picture with your smart phone before it rises then you can determine easily when it’s doubled.

 Here’s another great tip I figured out many years ago.
 If you’re kitchen is chilly, or you just want to speed up the rising time of your dough, boil some water in a Pyrex cup in the microwave.
 When it’s nice and warm and steamy inside, place your bowl with the dough inside the microwave (keep the water cup in there too), covered with a clean kitchen towel.
 Let the towel hang out of the door a bit and close it lightly.
 The towel in the door, will keep the light on in the microwave – which creates the perfect warm (but not hot) environment for your yeasty dough to rise!
 Just don’t turn your microwave on, or you will have guaranteed unwanted fireworks!